 Create an improvement plan

-Analyse the survey results and create an initial one year action plan which will focus on the areas most in need.Find out more
+Analyse the survey results and create an initial one year improvement plan which will focus on the areas most in need.Find out more

-See Me get the anonymous data back from the survey, analyse it and provide you with a report
+See Me get the anonymous data back from the survey, analyse it and provide you with a findings report

 Create an Improvement Plan

-The action plan will be based on areas of improvement (and good practice) identified through the self-assessment and the staff survey.
+The improvement plan will be based on areas of improvement (and good practice) identified through the self-assessment and the staff survey.

 The initial plan will last for one year.